SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-java-certificates.md

 In this tutorial, you will learn how to use the Java MQTT client with Cumulocity IoT using X.509 certificates for authentication.

-In the Bitbucket repository [cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples/src/develop/mqtt-client), you can find a sample Java MQTT client using X.509 certificates and all necessary scripts used in this tutorial.
+In the GitHub repository [cumulocity-examples](https://github.com/SoftwareAG/cumulocity-examples/tree/develop/mqtt-client), you can find a sample Java MQTT client using X.509 certificates and all necessary scripts used in this tutorial.

 ### Prerequisites